 of consumers say their food is cold when they arrive.
 The State of What Feeds Us, Vol. 5, 2021

-The fix: Give customers an easy way to notify the restaurant when they're on the way, allowing staff to have it ready with perfect timing.
+The fix: Give customers who are ordering online an easy way to notify the restaurant when they're on the way, allowing staff to have it ready with perfect timing.

 3. Making Guests Wait for Curbside Service

-To avoid the cold food problem, many restaurants wait til the last minute to start prepping it.
+To avoid the cold food problem, many restaurants wait til the last minute to start prepping curbside pickup orders.
 However, that creates a whole new problem: the meal might not be ready when customers arrive!